Production of The Batman (film): Early work and initial plans from Ben Affleck

 Warner Bros.
 CEO Kevin Tsujihara confirmed at CinemaCon in April 2016 that Affleck would direct the Batman film.
 Jeremy Irons said he would reprise his Batman v Superman role of Alfred Pennyworth in May, and Joe Manganiello was cast as Deathstroke in September.
 Manganiello explained that Deathstroke believed Batman was responsible for his son's death and was depicted as systematically dismantling Batman's life and killing those close to him like a "horror movie villain".
 He compared the story to David Fincher's The Game (1997).
 Snyder enjoyed the story and filmed a scene at the end of Justice League—featuring Lex Luthor (Jesse Eisenberg) revealing Batman's secret identity to Deathstroke—to help set up the film.
-Affleck revealed the title was The Batman in October, and in December, he said filming was on track to begin in mid-2017 for a 2018 release.
+Affleck revealed the working title was The Batman in October, but soon clarified his comments after the media wrongly reported it as the official title.
+In December, he said filming was on track to begin in mid-2017 for a 2018 release.
 That month, a planned Justice League sequel was delayed to accommodate The Batman.
 Chris Terrio turned in a rewrite of the script in January 2017.

 Affleck began to have reservations about directing the film, and announced in January 2017 that he was stepping down as director, while still planning to star and produce.
 He initially said he had stepped down to focus more on starring as Batman, but soon stated that he had been unable to get the script where he needed it and felt it was time for someone else to "have a shot at it".
 Affleck later added that he did not think he would have enjoyed directing the film and felt it should be directed by someone who would love working on it.
 At the time, Warner Bros. was re-evaluating its approach to superhero films following the release of Batman v Superman, which Borys Kit of The Hollywood Reporter said led to Affleck's film being "sidelined".
 The Justice League scene was altered in post-production to tease the Injustice League in a Justice League sequel instead of Deathstroke's role in The Batman, though the original was restored in the 2021 director's cut, Zack Snyder's Justice League.